What are the 4 Types of OCD

 Dr. Roseann Capanna-Hodge

-In the minds of children and teens with OCD, doing these compulsions prevents the negative things they are afraid of from happening.
-The OCD brain forms a negative association between the behavior and the worry temporarily decreasing.
+The OCD brain forms a negative association between the behavior and the worry or anxiety temporarily decreasing.
 The more the behavior happens, the more obsessions and compulsions occur because of this negative habituation.

 Obsessions vs. Compulsions

-Obsessions are thoughts that interrupt a person's life.
+Obsessions are thoughts that interrupt a person’s life.
+These obsessive thoughts often include persistent and disruptive mental images that can be difficult to control.
 It makes a person very upset or anxious to the point that they spend a considerable amount of time every day in obsessive thought to the point that they can no longer do their everyday tasks.
-Many people with OCD know that these obsessive thoughts aren't real.
+Many people with OCD know that these thoughts aren’t real.
 Even so, they still feel distressed about it, thinking that they could make it happen.

-To counter these unwanted thoughts, individuals with OCD feel the urge to do something to reduce their anxiousness around these thoughts.
-These actions and behaviors become their compulsions.
-Compulsions are things that people with OCD do in response to their obsessions.
+Compulsions or compulsive rituals are things that children with OCD do in response to their obsessions.
+To counter these unwanted thoughts, they feel the urge to do something to reduce their anxiousness around these worries and obsessive fear.
+These actions and behaviors subsequently develop into their compulsions.

-Most people with OCD feel that they must keep repeating these compulsions to make their anxiousness disappear, even if they don't like doing them and become rituals.
-As a result, they spend one or more hours a day doing repetitive things or having obsessive thoughts.
+Children and young adults with OCD feel that they must keep repeating these compulsions to make their anxiousness disappear, even if they don’t like doing them.
+These become rituals.
+As a result, they spend one or more hours a day doing repetitive things.

-Individuals with OCD can carry out these compulsions for hours because doing so takes their minds off their anxieties and fears and their brain gets a negative reinforcement.
+They can carry out these compulsions for hours because doing so takes their minds off their anxieties and fears, and their brain gets negative reinforcement.
+These persistent and distressing thoughts are often completely illogical and don’t have to have any basis in reality.
 However, all these obsessions, compulsions, and rituals only provide temporary relief.
-The obsessions and compulsions of a person with OCD are often completely illogical and don't have to have any basis in reality.
-That can be especially perplexing to family members who are desperate to help.

-4 Most Common Types of OCD in Children
+4 Most Common Types of Obsessive Compulsive Disorder in Children and Teens

-There are different types of OCD and it can be challenging to determine and diagnose each one.
+There are different types of OCD, and it can be challenging to determine and diagnose each one.
 Parents should seek the help of a mental health practitioner if a family member shows any symptoms of OCD.
-This clinical disorder is often missed and confused with anxiety, which can cause a child's or teen's anxiety to get reinforced to a level that can make it even harder to treat.
+The International OCD Foundation offers resources and a ‘find help' tool to locate qualified therapists trained in OCD treatment.
+This clinical disorder is often overlooked and mistaken for anxiety, which can lead to anxiety triggered responses in children or teens, reinforcing their symptoms and making the condition even more challenging to treat.

-I recently worked with a teen boy who was obsessed that his parents spit in his food and couldn't eat as a result.
+I recently worked with a teen boy who was obsessed that his parents spit in his food, and he couldn't eat as a result.
 His eating became so restrictive that he lost a significant amount of weight and wasn't getting enough nutrients, which compounded his issues.

-We were able to address his contamination fears while at the same time increasing his nutrient compensation to help calm his brain.
-A combination of PEMF with exposure and response therapy not only helped calm Jake's brain but gave his parents resources to not accommodate the OCD.
+We were able to address his contamination fears while at the same time increasing his nutrient through supplements.
+These steps help calm his brain involved in these obsessive thoughts.
+A combination of PEMF with exposure and response therapy not only helped calm Jake's brain but also gave his parents resources not to accommodate the OCD.

 • Fear of contamination and contaminating others